- Send with Email

 The ECSR monitors compliance with the 1961 ESC (with its 1988 Additional protocol) and 1996 ESC according to a four-year cycle and on the basis of yearly state reports on a thematic group of provisions (the provisions of the Charter have been divided into four thematic groups together making up the four-year cycle).
 Conclusions in 2013 focused on health, social security and social protection: Articles 3, 11, 12, 13, 14, 23 and 30 and Article 4 of the Additional Protocol.
 During 2013 the ECSR examined the application of the 1961 ESC by eight EU Member States: Czech Republic, Denmark, Germany, Greece, Latvia, Poland, Spain and the United Kingdom.
 During the same time period the ECSR also examined the application of the 1996 ESC by 17 EU Member States: Austria, Belgium, Bulgaria, Cyprus, Estonia, Finland, France, Hungary, Ireland, Italy, Lithuania, Malta, the Netherlands, Romania, Slovakia, Slovenia and Sweden.
 Croatia, Luxembourg (both for the 1961 ESC) and Portugal (for the 1996 ESC) did not submit a report in time.

-** Croatia did not submit a report and consequently the ECSR was not able to adopt conclusions in respect of this Member State.
+** Croatia did not submit a report and consequently the ECSR was unable to adopt conclusions in respect of this Member State.

-*** Only Netherlands is considered, the European part of the Kingdom of the Netherlands (that is formed by the Netherlands, the Netherlands Antilles and Aruba).
+*** With effect from 10 October 2010, the Kingdom of the Netherlands consists of the European part of the Kingdom of the Netherlands (that is formed by the Netherlands, Aruba and the islands of Sint Maarten and Curaçao).